mhviz/GenAI-extract-data-from-images-to-create-chatbot-knowledge/README.md

-# GenAI: Extract data from images to create chatbot knowledge
+# GenAI: Extract Data from Images to Create Chatbot Knowledge
-This project involves extracting data from images using a large language model (LLM) with vision capabilities to create knowledge for chatbots.

 ## Overview
+This project focuses on extracting data from images using a large language model (LLM) with vision capabilities to generate knowledge for chatbots.
 The solution has been tested with Python 10 and utilizes image data of glasses.

 ## Requirements